 So, we’ll have to wait for some more research before can say for sure that unloaded braces work for meniscus tears.
 It’s not my first choice of brace for a meniscus tear, but if you’ve done everything right and your meniscus is still painful, you could consider giving it a go.

-The braces in the links below are specifically for the left knee or the right knee, so if you order one, take care to select the correct side.
+The two braces on the left below are specifically for the left knee or the right knee, so if you order one, take care to select the correct side.

 Hinged support braces for meniscus tears